 1. Functional requirements

-These requirements lay out what you need the final product to be able to do.
+These requirements define what the final product will do.
 With apps and software platforms, these requirements are determined by what your end users need to do with your product.
-Referring back to the map application example above, your customers are going to need map data, location data, and the directions to get where you’re going.
-With these basic requirements, your app is going to be useless.
+Referring back to the map application example above, your customers are going to need map data, location data, and the directions to get where they’re going.
+These are the minimum requirement to deliver a useful product.

 2. Non-functional requirements